|Rank/Branch:||Specialist 4th Class/US Army|

 Since the end of the Vietnam War well over 21,000 reports of American prisoners, missing and otherwise unaccounted for have been received by our government.
 Many of these reports document LIVE American Prisoners of War remaining captive throughout Southeast Asia TODAY.

-American military men in Vietnam were call upon to fly and fight in many dangerous circumstances, and they were prepared to be wounded, killed or captured.
+Pilots and aircrews in Vietnam were called upon to fly and fight in many dangerous circumstances, and they were prepared to be wounded, killed or captured.
 It probably never occurred to them that they could be abandoned by the country they so proudly served.